Climbing (Climbing Wall and Related Activities)

 • For Grades 7 and 8 intramural Clubs (for example, Wall Climbing Clubs) that go to a commercial site provider, all of the above ratios apply for the first three visits (total time 6 hours minimum) that take place within a reasonable time frame.
 After three separate visits (total time 6 hours minimum):

-• an instructor provides a belay check for each student
+• a Qualified Instructor provides a belay check for each student

 Qualifications